danielhrisca/asammdf/README.md

 - filter a subset of channels from original mdf file
 - cut measurement to specified time interval
 - convert to different mdf version
-- export to HDF5, Matlab (v7.3), CSV and parquet
+- export to pandas, HDF5, Matlab (v7.3), CSV and parquet
 - merge multiple files sharing the same internal structure
 - read and save mdf version 4.10 files containing zipped data blocks
 - space optimizations for saved files (no duplicated blocks)